neuefische/wd-flipped-classroom-curriculum/sessions/js-error-handling/README.md

 - knowing how to throw **custom errors**
 - understanding the errors in a `fetch` request environment

----

-How can we ensure our applications handle errors gracefully and provide a better user experience?
-We will learn how to manage and handle errors in JavaScript effectively.

-### Question

-How can we use JavaScript to catch and handle errors to prevent our application from crashing?

----

-### Required
+## Requirements

 - JS DOM and Events
 - JS Conditions and Booleans
 - JS Fetch

-## Active Learning Intro
+## Demo

+There is no demo for this session.

+---

+## Session Guide

+> This is an active learning session, this means that the session should take up to 5-10 minutes.
+The session is meant as an introduction into the topic, most concepts will be learned independently by the students with the help of the active learning material.

+Errors can occur in every program.
+To avoid catastrophic failures, we need to be able to handle those errors and resolve them gracefully.
+How to construct a backup plan to resolve errors programmatically is a fundamental skill for any developer.

+> How can we use JavaScript to catch and handle errors to prevent our application from crashing?

+### Errors and Try-Catch Blocks

 - Explain that errors are an inevitable part of programming, but with the right tools and techniques, we can effectively control how our code behaves even when facing "unexpected" issues.